SN7-Calais, St Valery

 SN7

-south to north via canals to Paris and Le Havre, Calais, St Valery sur Somme.
+south to north via canals to Paris and Le Havre, or from Calais, St Valery sur Somme.

 SN7South to North From the Mediterranean via canals and rivers to Paris and Le Havre or Calais & St Valery sur Somme